 Many metals form ionic bonds when they react with non-metals.
-Compounds so formed are known as ionic compounds.
+Compounds formed due to inoic bond are known as ionic compounds.

-Positive ion: A positive ion is formed because of loss of electrons by an atom.
+A positive ion is formed because of loss of electrons by an atom.
+When an atom lose an electron, it is left with an extra proton compared to the number of electrons left in it.
+Due to the extra proton, it gets a psitive charge.
 Following are some examples of positive ions.

 Na ⇨ Na+ + e−